Fast Approximate Quadratic Programming for Large (Brain) Graph Matching: Fast Approximate QAP Algorithm

-\textbf{A: Find a suitable initial position.} While any doubly stochastic matrix would be a feasible initial point, we choose the ``flat doubly stochastic matrix,'' $J=\ve{1} \cdot \ve{1}\T/n$, which is the barycenter of the feasible region.
+\textbf{A: Find a suitable initial position.} While any doubly stochastic matrix would be a feasible initial point, we choose the noninformative ``flat doubly stochastic matrix,'' $J=\ve{1} \cdot \ve{1}\T/n$, i.e. the barycenter of the feasible region.
+Alternately, we could use multiple restarts, each initial point near $J$.
+Specifically, we could sample $K$, a random doubly stochastic matrix using 10 iterations of Sinkhorn balancing \cite{Sinkhorn1964}, and let $P^{(0)}=(J+K)/2$.
+Given this initial estimate (or estimates), we would then iterate the following five steps until convergence.

 \textbf{B: Find a local solution to rQAP.} As mentioned above, rQAP is a quadratic problem with linear constraints.
 A number of off-the-shelf algorithms are readily available for finding local optima in such problems.
-We utilize the Frank-Wolfe algorithm (\texttt{FW}), a successive linear programing problem originally devised to solve quadratic problems with linear constraints \cite{Frank1956, Bradley1977}.

-Although \texttt{FW} is a relatively standard solver, especially as a subroutine for QAP algorithms \cite{Anstreicher03}, below we provide a detailed view of applying \texttt{FW} to rQAP.
-Given an initial position, $P^{(0)}$, iterate the following four steps.
+We utilize the Frank-Wolfe algorithm (FW), a successive first-order optimization procedure originally devised to solve convex quadratic programs \cite{Frank1956, Bradley1977}.
+Although FW is a relatively standard solver, especially as a subroutine for QAP algorithms \cite{Anstreicher03}, we provide a detailed view of applying FW to rQAP.